herzbube/libsgfcplusplus/README.md

 - [Other project notes](doc/ProjectNotes.md)
 - [Coding guidelines](doc/CodingGuidelines.md)

+## Acknowledgment

+Thanks to Arno Hollosi, for writing SGFC in the first place, and for responding to an initial alpha version of libsgfc++ with a virtual whirlwind of changes to SGFC to make it much more library-friendly.

 ## License

 libsgfc++ is released under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0) (2.0).
 Here's the [link to the license file](LICENSE).